tari-project/tari/README.md

 ## Mining

-The Tari protocol supports hybrid mining; stand-alone or pooled SHA3 mining using the MinoTari Miner or merged mining with Monero using the MinoTari Merge Mining Proxy in conjunction with XMRig (RandomX-based mining).
+The Tari protocol supports hybrid mining; stand-alone or pooled SHA3 mining using the Minotari Miner or merged mining with Monero using the Minotari Merge Mining Proxy in conjunction with XMRig (RandomX-based mining).
 Blocks to be won by stand-alone and pooled SHA3 mining has been apportioned to approximately 40% and with Monero merged mining to approximately 60%.
 This apportionment is deeply baked into the Tari protocol and part of the consensus rules.
 The 40/60 split is determined by slightly different block target times for each algorithm, that when combined will give an average block time of